ljkrajewski/chew-logs/README.md

 When done, you will have either 'summary.txt.idx-filtered.txt' (if parsing a directory) or '<log filename>.idx-filtered.txt' (if parsing an individual file).
 Review this file for sensitive content.

-== "It doesn't work!" ==

-So far, there are two big reasons for the scripts to fail:
-1) The shortcut uses a UNC path instead of the drive letter.
-SOLUTION: Make sure the shortcut on your desktop uses a drive letter for the path (like 'V:\CIAU\ITSP\Tools\log redaction') instead of a UNC path (like '\\file.omninet.fbi\omnicommon\Common').
-2) "___ not found" or just blinks.
-SOLUTION: Have Cygwin installed on your workstation.
-(The Cygwin installation used by TISU should include Python 3)

-Moving on...

-4) Create a file named "names.txt" in the same location as the summary text file.
-5) Open 'summary.txt.idx-filtered.txt'.
-Copy any items of interest to "names.txt"
-6) Open a powershell windows, cd to the scripts directory (haven't finished writing)